cjratcliff/ml-compiled/docs/convolutional.rst

 where :math:`f` is a sequence of layers such as convolutions and nonlinearities.

 Similar but superior to `Highway Networks <https://arxiv.org/abs/1505.00387>`_ as they do not introduce any extra parameters.

+Motivation
+_____________
+There are a number of hypothesized reasons for why residual networks are effective:

+* Shorter paths: The skip connections provide short paths between the input and output, making residual networks able to avoid the vanishing gradient problem more easily.
+* Increased depth: As a result of the reduced vanishing gradients problem ResNets can be trained with more layers, enabling more sophisticated functions to be learnt.
+* Ensembling effect: `Veit et al. (2016) <https://arxiv.org/pdf/1605.06431.pdf>`_ demonstrate that a residual network can be seen as an ensemble of sub-networks of different lengths.

 | **Proposed in**
 | `Deep Residual Learning for Image Recognition, He et al. (2015) <https://arxiv.org/abs/1512.03385>`_